 During the ordinary course of business, we may provide standby letters of credit to third parties as required for certain transactions initiated by us.
-As of June 30, 2022, we had no standby letters of credit outstanding.
+The Company has one standby letter of credit to be used for the bond necessary for the Company to receive mining machines.
+At September 30, 2022, there was restricted cash of \$0.2 million pledged as collateral for the standby letter of credit.